lucaszarzur/hybris-commerce123-docker/README.md

 2. There is the option to already initialize SAP Commerce 123 as soon as Hybris is installed.
 To do this, set the "INITIALIZE" environment variable to "true";
 3. Pay special attention to the defined variables in Dockerfile, specially the variable "INITIALIZE";
 4. Check the other arguments (ARG) and environment variabels (ENV) and adapt to your needs;
 5. For a better experience with SAP Commerce 123, and to avoid errors with Solr, it is better to disable SSL from it.
-Therefore, set the "USE_MYSQL_DB" environment variable to "false";
+Therefore, set the "USE_SOLR_SSL" environment variable to "false";
 6. In addition, it is necessary to update the Solr address with the URL of the network Docker, in addition to switching from HTTPS to HTTP, if you prefer, use the script "docker_hybris.sh";
 7. By default Hybris is configured with the HSQLDB Database.
 If you prefer to use MySQL, set the "USE_MYSQL_DB" environment variable to "true";
 8. **Last but not least, remembering... use the "docker_hybris.sh" which contains a step by step execution of the whole process to get everything working :)**

+In the root folder of the repository, run: `./docker_hybris.sh`

 See a screenshot of "docker_hybris.sh" file:
 ![](resources/docker_hybris_sh_printscreen.png)